jupyter/docker-stacks/base-notebook/README.md

 * `-e GRANT_SUDO=yes` - Gives the `jovyan` user passwordless `sudo` capability.
 Useful for installing OS packages.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adding `jovyan` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
 * `-v /some/host/folder/for/work:/home/jovyan/work` - Host mounts the default working directory on the host to preserve work even when the container is destroyed and recreated (e.g., during an upgrade).
 * `-v /some/host/folder/for/server.pem:/home/jovyan/.local/share/jupyter/notebook.pem` - Mounts a SSL certificate plus key for `USE_HTTPS`.
 Useful if you have a real certificate for the domain under which you are running the Notebook server.

+## SSL Certificates

+The notebook server configuration in this Docker image expects the `notebook.pem` file mentioned above to contain a base64 encoded SSL key and at least one base64 encoded SSL certificate.
+The file may contain additional certificates (e.g., intermediate and root certificates).

+If you have your key and certificate(s) as separate files, you must concatenate them together into the single expected PEM file.
+Alternatively, you can build your own configuration and Docker image in which you pass the key and certificate separately.

+For additional information about using SSL, see the following:

+* The [docker-stacks/examples](https://github.com/jupyter/docker-stacks/tree/master/examples) for information about how to use [Let's Encrypt](https://letsencrypt.org/) certificates when you run these stacks on a publicly visible domain.
+* The [jupyter_notebook_config.py](jupyter_notebook_config.py) file for how this Docker image generates a self-signed certificate.
+* The [Jupyter Notebook documentation](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#using-ssl-for-encrypted-communication) for best practices about running a public notebook server in general, most of which are encoded in this image.

 ## Conda Environment